Look at examples and ask your supervisor.

 The best guide on how to format your thesis is a combination of:

-The following preliminaries to the thesis should be presented in the order listed:
+The following is an example only of preliminaries to the thesis that could be included

 Acknowledge any assistance received.